New Hamburg station: Closing and reopening

 In April 1981, the Dutchess County Legislature held a vote on the contract between the MTA and Dutchess County to reopen the station.
 It had taken a year to negotiate the contract, which requires that the county pay $15,000 to repair the stop prior to its reopening.
 The yearly charge for the station was estimated to be $14,500.
 The station reopened on October 17, 1981, after the MTA took over the line after efforts led by New Hamburg resident Lois Sackelos, and County Legislator Joseph Poillucci.
 The station was renovated and the platforms were lengthened.
 The reopening of the station was appreciated by commuters, but not with all local residents, who believed that it was hurting the town's character as noise, traffic and litter increased.
 In 1982, the station recorded 166 morning rush hour commuters.
 Ridership during this period increased to 207 in 1985, 354 in 1987 and 401 in 1989, following a drastic increase in ridership on the Upper Hudson Line.
 On July 12, 1988, Metro-North announced plans to build 80 new parking spaces around the station for $140,000 so the lot could accommodate 360 cars.
 At the time, the station was the second fastest-growing station on Metro-North behind Brewster North with 120% growth since 1982.
 In the early 1990s, the platforms were replaced by high-level platforms for $2.5 million.
 The parking lot was increased by 70 spots for $300,000 in 1991.
 On January 19, 1993, Dutchess County's new LOOP bus service began stopping at New Hamburg to connect with five morning trains and six evening trains in order to ease station parking.

 On March 22, 1994, Metro-North agreed to add more parking at the station after local officials threatened to delay $954 in railroad improvements.
 130 more passengers used the station than there were parking spots, on average.
 Metro-North had been planning to spend $1.1 million to improve parking in 1998.
 On April 27, 1994, the Poughkeepsie Town Board passed a law prohibiting parking in New Hamburg Park as commuters had started parking there due to a parking shortage.
 Earlier that month, Metro-North agreed to add 250 spaces.
 By June 40 spaces were to be added to the 452-space lot by repainting the lot, and additional 40 were to be added by December.
 The number of spaces later went up to 585, and in 1996, Metro-North leased land for 85 more spaces.

-On March 12, 2003, a door blew off of a 1000-pound CSX freight train and destroyed the station shelter.
+On March 12, 2003, a 1000-pound door blew off of a CSX freight train and destroyed the station shelter.
 The repairs were estimated to cost $400,000.
 In January 2004, months after it was supposed to be installed, Metro-North added a temporary shelter.